easyctf/writeups-2014/README.md

 I'd like to thank all those people who helped make EasyCTF happen.

-* Robert Gammelgaard - Computer Science Teacher
+* Robert Gammelgaard - Computer Science Teacher (I'll start doing homework now)

 And these previous CTF organizers who helped a lot with monitoring the IRC and other details about every aspect of the competition.

 * Alok Tripathy - [HSCS.io](http://hscs.io)
 * Jacob Edelman - [HSCS.io](http://hscs.io)

+Also I'd like to thank